obahareth/my-mac-os/README.md

 - Has a great calendar popup that shows when you click date/time in the menubar.
 This is something I was really used to from Windows/Linux that I'm glad to have back again.
 - Can show calendar events

-#### [HyperDock](https://bahoom.com/hyperdock) - Window Previews for Dock

-- Window previews (thumbnails) when hovering over applications on the dock.
-- Calendar previews when hovering over the Calendar.

 #### [Insomnia](https://insomnia.rest/) - Great API tool

 - Full-featured HTTP client that lets you test and describe the APIs you build or consume.